 SCC Rugby Academy offers a Girls' Contact group but girls have been playing rugby for way longer, we ask Coach Ishraf for the lowdown on girl ruggers...

 Here at HoneyKids, we’re all about raising our kids to understand they can do anything they want and grow up to be anything they want to be.
 Gender stereotyping, be gone: soccer’s definitely not just for boys and girls can do anything boys can do – especially play rugby!

 Before starting a dedicated girls’ contact group, SCC Rugby Academy already had girls playing rugby alongside boys.
-The new Girls’ Contact group was started for girls who just want to play with other girls or older girls who are no longer allowed to play in mixed teams.
+The Girls’ Contact group was then started for girls who just want to play with other girls or older girls who are no longer allowed to play in mixed teams.